Phthalo Green BS

 Rossol, Monona.
 The Artist's Complete Health and Safety Guide.
 New York, NY : Allworth Press, 2001.
 The book is rather dated, updated information is available from her website.

 In general this pigment gets solid highest marks on the BWS (all 8’s) however new research sheds light on its behavior in different mixing white.
 In Golden’s lightfastness testing, there were some interesting lightfastness variances depending on mixing white.
-Golden found that this pigment did not perform well in Flake white in linseed oil, however this may be brand dependent.
+Golden found that this pigment did not perform well in Flake white in linseed oil, however this may be somewhat brand dependent.
 In most mixing whites, it had excellent performance, though it did slide to an ASTM II in Flake white in Safflower as well as pure zinc white.
 Lightfastness was excellent (ASTM I) in Titanium White in linseed oil and safflower oil, Lithopone in safflower oil, and a few others.

 Transparent